 Red curry shrimp with rice taro root and radish – Succulent shrimp with a fantastic red curry sauce.
 The style is Thai inspired but with a unique twist.
 Adding the pickled radishes and taro root to the shrimp makes a wonderful savory appetizer.

-Pink grapefruit, beet, mozzarella, salad – I hate beets, I have always hated them, but when a chef who is talented makes them then they become a lot more manageable.
-This salad had a really nice tart flavor with the grapefruit that brought out the rich cheese and made the beet flavor more subtle.
-They top it with a “dirt” made of ground chocolate and espresso and I pretty much forgot I was eating beats as I devoured it.
+Pink grapefruit, beet, mozzarella, salad – I hate beets, I have always hated them, but when a talented chef makes them, then they become a lot more manageable.
+This salad had a nice tart flavor with the grapefruit that brought out the rich cheese and made the beet flavor more subtle.
+They top it with a “dirt” made of ground chocolate and espresso, and I pretty much forgot I was eating beats as I devoured it.

-I do have to mention that they are doing some really unique things with drinks here.
-Cierra who worked behind the bar had created a lot of fun cocktails and was always coming up with new things.
+I do have to mention that they are doing some unique things with drinks here.
+Cierra, who worked behind the bar, had created a lot of fun cocktails and was always coming up with new ideas.
 One of the main highlights is the Bloody Mary, which has been taking the Instagram and Yelp world by storm.

-All in all, Lucky Penny Public House is a great spot in Murphys for a meal.
-I loved both the food and the atmosphere when I went and I can’t wait till I am in the area again to give the rest of the menu a try.
-Let me know you thoughts if you have been in the comments and make sure to tell me what you liked/disliked.
+All in all, Lucky Penny Public House is an excellent spot in Murphys for a meal.
+I loved both the food and the atmosphere when I went, and I can’t wait till I am in the area again to give the rest of the menu a try.
+Let me know your thoughts if you have been in the comments and make sure to tell me what you liked/disliked.